larryknaebelobsidian/kingdom/Proposition 152. This Kingdom is connected with the perpetuation of the human race..md

 tags:
   - toc
 ---
+# Proposition 152.
+This Kingdom is connected with the perpetuation of the human race.
 ## Props Mentioned
 [[Proposition 154.
 This Theocratic Kingdom includes the visible reign of the risen and glorified saints here on the earth.|154]] [[Proposition 156.
 The doctrine of the Kingdom enforces the future priesthood of the saints.|156]]